 Classifications are important to all archers because they are the best indication of where you are in terms of scoring ability, and provide a benchmark for levels of improvement.
-There are six classification levels: the lowest is third class, then second class, first class, Bowman, Master Bowman, and Grand Master Bowman at the highest classification level.
+There are nine classification levels: third class archer, second class archer, first class archer, third class bowman, second class bowman, first class bowman, master bowman, grand master bowman and elite master bowman.

-To gain a classification you need to shoot three scores that meet that classification level.
-The highest two classifications, Master Bowman and Grand Master Bowman, can only be achieved with scores achieved at record status competitions.
+To gain a classification you need to shoot rounds up to a minimum number of arrows for the classification.
+12 dozen arrows are needed for the archer tier, 18 dozen arrows for the bowman tier.
+The highest three classifications, Master Bowman, Grand Master Bowman & Elite Master Bowman, can only be achieved with scores achieved at record status competitions.
 Once you achieve a classification you cannot go back and claim a lower one.

 You can hold different classifications for different bow types, but you can only hold your classification for the calendar year in which you shot your qualifying scores.
 You must re-qualify each year to maintain it.